Relightable 3D Gaussians: Realistic Point Cloud Relighting with BRDF Decomposition and Ray Tracing: Introduction

 \section{Introduction}

 Reconstructing 3D scenes from multi-view images for photo-realistic rendering is a fundamental problem at the intersection of computer vision and graphics.
-With the recent development of Neural Radiance Field (NeRF)~\cite{mildenhall2020nerf}, differentiable rendering techniques have gained tremendous popularity and have demonstrated extraordinary ability in image-based novel view synthesis.
-However, despite the prevalence of NeRF, both training and rendering of the neural implicit representation require substantial time investments, posing an insurmountable challenge for real-time rendering.
-Researchers have collectively acknowledged that the efficiency bottleneck lies in the query of the neural field.
-To tackle the slow sampling problem, different acceleration algorithms have been proposed, including the utilization of grid-based structures~\cite{Chen2022ECCV,muller2022instant} and pre-computation~\cite{hedman2021baking} for advanced baking.

 Recently, 3D Gaussian Splatting (3DGS)~\cite{kerbl20233d} has been proposed and has gained significant attention from the community.
-The method employs a set of 3D Gaussian points to represent a 3D scene and projects these points onto a designated view through a title-based rasterization.
+The method employs a set of 3D Gaussian points to represent a 3D scene and projects these points onto a designated view through a tile-based rasterization.
 Attributes of each 3D Gaussian point are then optimized through the point-based differentiable rendering.
-Notably, 3DGS achieves real-time rendering with quality comparable to or surpassing previous state-of-the-art methods (e.g., Mip-NeRF~\cite{barron2021mip}), with a training speed on par with the most efficient Instant-NGP~\cite{muller2022instant}.
+Notably, 3DGS achieves real-time rendering with quality comparable to or even surpassing previous state-of-the-art methods (e.g., Mip-NeRF~\cite{barron2021mip}), with a training speed on par with the most efficient Instant-NGP~\cite{muller2022instant}.
 However, the current 3DGS is unable to reconstruct a scene that can be relighted under different lighting conditions, making the method only applicable to the task of novel view synthesis.
 In addition, ray tracing, a crucial component in achieving realistic rendering, remains an unresolved challenge in point-based representation, limiting 3DGS to more dedicated rendering effects such as shadowing and light reflectance.